wsummerhill/wsummerhill.github.io/_posts/2024-10-30-Conference-Talks-2024.md

 In 2024, I had the pleasure to speak at multiple security conferences for the first time in my career.
 I've always wanted to speak at conferences at some point but I never had the exciting topic that was exciting and interesting enough to me which other people might enjoy as well.
 It took time but eventually I found a topic on malware development and evasion from a technique I've been using for a while now in engagements.<br >

 The idea of the technique is to

 ## Conference Talk

 The talk I presented at 3 different security events in 2024 was titled "**Simplified Malware Evasion - Entropy and Other Techniques**".
+Each talk was slightly different and updated every time I delivered it given new feedback and lessons learned.
+The audiences were also very different based on different locations and sizes of conferences.

 ## Speaker Events